 Stock Options.
 Stock options are granted under stock option agreements adopted by the plan administrator.
 The plan administrator determines the exercise price for stock options, within the terms and conditions of the Amended 2020 Plan, except the exercise price of a stock option generally cannot be less than 100% of the fair market value of our Class A common stock on the date of grant.
-Options granted under the Amended 2020 Plan vest at the rate determined by the plan administrator and can have a term up to a maximum of 10 years.
+Options granted under the Amended 2020 Plan vest at the rate determined by the plan administrator and can have a term up to a maximum of 10 vears.
 Unless the terms of an optionholder's stock option agreement provide otherwise, if an optionholder's service relationship with us or any of our affiliates ceases for any reason other than disability, death, or cause, the optionholder may generally exercise any vested options for a period of three months following the cessation of service.
 This period may be further extended if following such a termination of service, exercise of the option is prohibited by applicable securities laws or the immediate sale of any shares acquired upon exercise would violate the Company's insider trading policy.
-If an optionholder's service relationship with us or any of our affiliates ceases due to disability or death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 12 months in the event of disability and 18 months in the event of death .
+If an optionholder's service, the optionholder of a beriod of 12 months in the event of disability and 18 months in the event of death .
 In the event of a termination for cause, options generally terminate upon the termination date.
 In no event may an option be exercised beyond the expiration of its term.